What Can Modest Fashion Designers Learn From Fashion Giants

 Sumano Print Coat/Dior 2020

-It is not the first time that we see mainstream brands reviving forgotten art, designers like Oscar de la Renta who was known to use traditional fabrics in his designs, have been featuring ancient fabrics on the runway.
-In 2005, he employed Uzbek Endek fabrics and there have been moments when Waris, the Paracas, and the Gamuzas from South American countries appeared in his collection.
+It is not the first time that we see mainstream brands reviving art that are almost forgotten.
+Designers like Oscar de la Renta has been using traditional fabrics in his designs.
+In 2005, he employed Uzbek Endek fabrics for his collection.
+We can also recall the moments when Waris, the Paracas, and the Gamuzas- textiles from South American countries took the limelight in one his collections.

-The brand Hermes too in their 2021 collection revisited a lone surviving art of the Japanese Suminagashi, a unique textile printing technique done by marbling, and incorporated it in their scarf collections.
-While Isabel Marant used the Bengali method of recycling cloth called “Kantha”.
-Kantha is characterized by a single running stitch which is formed into embroidery art and used in patchwork.
-Meanwhile, Balmain also released a spectacular collection using denim scraps.
+The brand Hermes, in their 2021 collection, revisited a lone surviving art of the Japanese Suminagashi; a unique textile printing technique done by marbling, and incorporated it in their scarf collections.

 Patchwork denim by Balmain 2014

 Appreciating the ancient art of making textiles could be one way of addressing climate change and making more room for creativity.
-This is what the giants of fashion have been for the last several years.
-Although this doesn’t whitewash their use of synthetic dyes and fabrics, we are seeing hope in the runways that actions had been taking place.
+This is what the giants of fashion have been doing for the last several years.
+Although this doesn’t whitewash their use of synthetic dyes and fabrics, we are seeing demonstrations for sustainable fashion in the runways of Paris and Milan.

 There are plenty of ways to upcycle and recycle textile wastes, yet one that is easy and requires no complex machinery is patchwork and quilting.
 We saw how magnificent patchwork can look in the colorful array of Dolce and Gabbana’s Spring 2021.
 Similarly, 5 years earlier Chanel showcased a collection that introduces patchwork techniques as well.